4 Content Configuration

 • SVG images are made up of lines and shapes that can be scaled to any size without losing quality.
 These images have high quality and this file format is useful when you want to re-size images such as logos and icons.

-For text type content, syntax can be used to reference variable data and support conditional inclusion logic.
-The data identifiers used in the referenced tags are defined in the Package Version Configuration’s Assembly Template as Fields.
+For Text type content, syntax can be used to reference variable data and support conditional inclusion logic.
+The data identifiers used in the referenced tags are defined in the Package Version Configuration’s User Defined Data Structure.

-Additional details on defining the identifiers (Fields) and mapping them to the client’s JSON data file is available in the Assembly Template Reference section.
+Additional details on defining the identifiers (Fields) and mapping them to the client’s JSON data file is available in the Creating a Structure section.
 The Content author does not need to be familiar with the data structure or the data mapping in order to use the Fields.
 The author will need to know the Field’s purpose.

 Predefined Fields

-The Service provides a collection of predefined fields that provide access to data provided by the Service in addition to any field definitions defined in the Assembly Template.
+The Service provides a collection of predefined fields that provide access to data provided by the Service in addition to any field definitions defined in the User Defined Data Structure.
 These fields are used in the same manner as user defined fields.